tn3repo/tomcat-alpine-msfonts/README.md

 # tomcat-alpine-msfonts
-Alpine with tomcat 8.5, jre 8 and msfonts for jasper reports compatibility
+Alpine with Tomcat 8.5, OpenJDK 8 and msfonts (+ custom fonts) for jasper reports